Sa Dulo ng Walang Hanggan: Premise

-Sa Dulo ng Walang Hanggan opens in Bulacan in 1912, where Don Teodoro (Ronaldo Valdez), the President Municipal, announces the engagement of his eldest son, Alfonso (Bernard Palanca), to Angelina (Claudine Barretto).
+In 1912, where Don Teodoro (Ronaldo Valdez), the President Municipal of Bulacan, announces the engagement of his eldest son, Alfonso (Bernard Palanca), to Angelina (Claudine Barretto).
 The marriage is arranged under difficult circumstances: Angelina’s mother, Consuelo (Tetchie Agbayani), persuades her daughter to accept the proposal in exchange for the release of her father, Sebastian (Spanky Manikan), a bandido accused of killing an American supporter.

 Unknown to many except to Minerva (Carol Banawa) and young Carmela (Shaina Magdayao), Angelina's love is reserved only for one man, Benedicto (Carlos Agassi), Alfonso’s younger brother, with whom she shared a youthful romance before Benedicto was sent away to Spain at Don Teodoro’s command.
 However, upon his return, Angelina and Benedicto’s feelings are rekindled, creating a conflict between familial obligation and personal devotion.

 Alfonso, whose ambition and jealousy define much of his character, becomes determined to claim Angelina as his own.
 He takes deliberate steps to separate the couple, resorting to increasingly manipulative and destructive measures.
 As the situation escalates, Angelina is left to reconcile the competing demands of loyalty to her family and the persistence of her forbidden love.

 The series later transitions to 2001, when Angeline (also portrayed by Barretto) celebrates her engagement to Hector (Troy Montero).
 As a gift, her parents, Norberto (Robert Arevalo) and Corazon (Boots Anson-Roa), present her with a rest house in Bulacan.
 Unknown to them, the property is the same place where Angelina, Benedicto, and Alfonso’s story once unfolded.

 Angeline is revealed to be the reincarnation of Angelina, and her presence in the house reawakens echoes of the past.
 The link between the two timelines is understood only by Lola Carmela (Gloria Romero), who is now 97 years old—the sole living witness to the events of the past—and who possesses a locket containing the history of the ill-fated romance.
 Through Lola Carmela, the tale of Angelina and Benedicto resurfaces, intertwining with the present lives of Angeline and Benjie.
 Alongside this is the looming threat of Alfonso’s curse, raising questions about who he is in the present timeline and how his return may affect the lives of Angeline and Benjie.

 The narrative centers on themes of love, betrayal, and destiny, exploring whether the unfulfilled romance of Angelina and Benedicto in the early twentieth century can find resolution through their reincarnated counterparts in the modern era.